pyranid/pyranid/README.md

 ### Streaming Results

 [`fetchStream(...)`](https://javadoc.pyranid.com/com/pyranid/Query.html#fetchStream(java.lang.Class,java.util.function.Function)) streams rows only for as long as the callback is executing.
 Do not return the stream or consume it asynchronously after the callback returns.
-PostgreSQL streams automatically use an autocommit-disabled connection and a positive fetch size outside explicit Pyranid transactions; [`Query::fetchSize(...)`](https://javadoc.pyranid.com/com/pyranid/Query.html#fetchSize(java.lang.Integer)) can override that fetch size.
+PostgreSQL streams automatically use an autocommit-disabled connection and a positive fetch size outside explicit Pyranid transactions; [`Query::fetchSize(...)`](https://javadoc.pyranid.com/com/pyranid/Query.html#fetchSize(java.lang.Integer)) can override that fetch size, including `0` when you deliberately want the driver default.
 For other cursor-based drivers, follow the driver's transaction and fetch-size requirements.

 Inside a Pyranid transaction, the stream must be closed by the thread that opened it.
 Do not hand a transactional stream to another thread for closing or asynchronous consumption.